Updated December 2023

 As a graduate of a combined program, you’ll have the skills to install and repair electrical wiring AND communication networks in buildings.
 That makes you a real asset on a job site, as Herzing graduate Leshan Patterson points out.

-“The combined electrician and network cabling program provided me with all the training and tools necessary to walk into a job site and have an impact immediately on my first day.
+“The combined electrician and network cabling program provided me with all the training and tools necessary to walk into a job site and have an impact immediately on my first day," he told us.

 GET your CABLE TECHNICIAN CAREER started